tschf/oracle-db-book/PLSQL/concepts/triggers.md

 Deleting from regions
 ```

-When specifying `update`, you can proceed it with `of <column list>` to only fire when updating any of the specified column list.
+When specifying `update`, you can proceed it with `of <column list>` to only fire when updating any of the specified column list - where the column list is a comma separated list of columns.
 Then in the body, you can pass a value to the `updating` clause to check if that particular column is being updated.

 ```plsql
 create or replace trigger t1_region